eliranwong/LXX-Rahlfs-1935/README.md

 01. generate word lists of LXX (Rahlfs, 1935) in unicode characters (accented, unaccented & koine)<br />
 02. integrate data available at Open Scripture Septuagint Project<br />
 03a. integrate corrections on morphology from James Tauber's work <a href='https://github.com/jtauber/greek-inflexion'>HERE (... work in progress)</a><br />
-03b. generate short descriptions on morphology codes
+03b. generate short descriptions on morphology codes<br>
-04. generate a dataset on SBL transliteration for the whole text
+04. generate a dataset on SBL transliteration for the whole text<br>
 05. generate a dataset on modern Greek pronunciation for the whole text<br />
 06. generate a dataset on English gloss for the whole text<br />
+07. integrate data on Strong's number available at Open Scripture Septuagint Project<br />
-07. work out differences between LXX and KJV versifications<br />
+08. work out differences between LXX and KJV versifications<br />
 - relate CATSS data with ETCBC data on Hebrew bible<br />
 - compile a LXX analytical lexicon based on all data available in this repository
 - generate a sqlite database<br />